rrsolomon/AllInOneTemplate/README.md

-# All In One Scrivener Template Readme
+# All In One Template Readme
-All-In-One Scrivener Template
+All-In-One Template

 ## Disclaimer
 It goes without saying that without the brilliant minds behind these works, this Scrivener template wouldn’t be possible.
 I also have taken the liberty of adding some of my own tricks and tips for helping you use this template.